Universal Time Frame

 To chart Earth Orientation at the Meridian a chart comprised of straight lines is applied to two circles, representing both sides of Earth, as shown below.
 This configuration shows the Latitudes, Terminator and Meridian Line converted to straight lines.

-The ground path of the Meridian is at a right angle to the Terminator marking the shortest day (midwinter) on the Tropic of Cancer, the longest day (midsummer) on the Tropic of Capricorn, with the Spring and Autumn Equinoxes on opposite sides of the Equator, at 90degrees longitude, marking the two places where the Terminator divides the day/night cycle equally each day throughout the annual rotation.
+The ground path of the Meridian is at a right angle to the Terminator marking the shortest day (midwinter) on the Tropic of Cancer, the longest day (midsummer) on the Tropic of Capricorn, with the Spring and Autumn Equinoxes on opposite sides of the Equator, marking the two places where the Terminator divides the day/night cycle equally throughout the annual rotation.

-To calculate the speed of the ground at any given latitude set out in this reverse order, multiply the number of the degree by 11.5379mph.
+To calculate the speed of the ground at any given latitude, multiply the number of the degree, counting from zero at the Poles up to 90 at the Equator, by 11.5379mph.

 Lat.
 01 x 11.5379mph = 11.5379mph around the Poles